Table of Contents

 This is a known HIMEM.SYS limitation.
 Windows 3.1 memory limits are described in detail in Microsoft Knowledge base article KB 84388.

 It is possible for Windows 3.x guests to utilize more than 64 MB RAM if a different XMS provider is used.
 That could be a newer HIMEM.SYS version, such as that shipped with Windows 98, or a more capable third-party memory manager, such as QEMM.

 Some Linux guests may cause a high CPU load even if the guest system appears to be idle.
 This can be caused by a high timer frequency of the guest kernel.
 Some Linux distributions, for example Fedora, ship a Linux kernel configured for a timer frequency of 1000Hz.
 We recommend to recompile the guest kernel and to select a timer frequency of 100Hz.

-Linux kernels shipped with Red Hat Enterprise Linux (RHEL) as of release 4.7 and 5.1 as well as kernels of related Linux distributions (for instance CentOS and Oracle Enterprise Linux) support a kernel parameter divider=N. Hence, such kernels support a lower timer frequency without recompilation.
-We suggest to add the kernel parameter divider=10 to select a guest kernel timer frequency of 100Hz.
+Linux kernels shipped with Red Hat Enterprise Linux, as well as kernels of related Linux distributions, such as CentOS and Oracle Linux, support a kernel parameter divider=N. Hence, such kernels support a lower timer frequency without recompilation.
+We suggest you add the kernel parameter divider=10 to select a guest kernel timer frequency of 100Hz.

-The following bugs in Linux kernels prevent them from executing correctly in VirtualBox, causing VM boot crashes:
+The following bugs in Linux kernels prevent them from executing correctly in Oracle VM VirtualBox, causing VM boot crashes:

-The Linux kernel version 2.6.18 (and some 2.6.17 versions) introduced a race condition that can cause boot crashes in VirtualBox.
+The Linux kernel version 2.6.18, and some 2.6.17 versions, introduced a race condition that can cause boot crashes in Oracle VM VirtualBox.
 Please use a kernel version 2.6.19 or later.